EnzymeAD/rustbook/src/debug_backend.md

 # Minimize Rust code
-Beyond having a minimal LLVM-IR reproducer, it is also helpful to have a minimal Rust reproducer without dependencies, because it allows us to add it as a testcase to CI, to avoid regressions even after fixing the bug.
+Beyond having a minimal LLVM-IR reproducer, it is also helpful to have a minimal Rust reproducer without dependencies.
+This allows us to add it as a testcase to CI once we fix it, which avoids regressions for the future.

 There are a few solutions to help you with minimizing the Rust reproducer.
 This is probably the most simple automated approach: